-An academic program is defined as a unit or group of units dedicated to achieving research, education, and/or service goals that advance the university mission (academic support units follow a separate review process).
-The units of analysis for academic program review are typically departments but could include clusters of programs across departments or colleges (interdisciplinary programs).
+An academic program is defined as a unit or group of units dedicated to achieving research, education, and/or service goals that advance the university mission.
+The units of analysis for academic program review are typically departments, offices, or centers but could include clusters of programs across areas.

 All academic programs are required to participate in program review.
-The Office of the Provost publishes a calendar of program reviews, which occur within a 7 year cycle.
+The Office of the Provost publishes a calendar of program reviews, which occur within a 7-year cycle.

-Academic programs to be reviewed include:
+Academic programs to be reviewed include all units reporting up to the Provost.